-NQF did not receive any post-evaluation comments on the Standing Committee's recommendation or the draft technical report.
-Since no comments were received and no measures were needed Standing Committee discussion or voting, NQF and the Standing Committee co-chairs decided to cancel the postcomment web meeting scheduled for October 8, 2021.
+NQF did not receive any post-evaluation comments on the Standing Committee's recommendation or the Draft Technical Report.
+Since no comments were received and the measure did not require further discussion or voting from the Standing Committee, the post-comment web meeting scheduled for October 8, 2021, was cancelled.
+During the CSAC meeting on November 30, 2021, the CSAC also did not express any concerns about the measure.
+The CSAC unanimously voted to uphold the Standing Committee's recommendation and endorsed the measure.